chainer/chainer/docs/source/tutorial/basic.rst

 In order to write neural networks, we have to combine functions with *parameters* and optimize the parameters.
 You can use **links** to do this.
-Link is an object that holds parameters (i.e. optimization targets).
+Link is an object that holds parameters (i.e., optimization targets).

 The most fundamental ones are links that behave like regular functions while replacing some arguments by their parameters.
 We will introduce higher level links, but here think links just like functions with parameters.